Editor’s Note: This resource has been revised and updated for 2019.

 Do you use body armor?
 Have you or are you considering making your child’s pack bulletproof?
 Have you ever been in a situation where you stopped a bullet with armor?

-What steps do you think are needed to fix some of underlying problems causing these violent incidents?
+What steps do you think are needed to fix some of the underlying problems causing these violent incidents?
 Please keep it civil and well thought out.
-Helping me prove that these things can be discussed in civil manner.
+Helping me prove that these things can be discussed in a civil manner.

 If you enjoyed this article, consider subscribing to email updates.
 When you do, you will receive a free, downloadable copy of the e-Book, The Emergency Food Buyer’s Guide.
 Also check out our Facebook page regularly for links to free or almost free eBooks that I personally reviewed just for you.